5t111111/ZeoLite2/README.md

 A tiny wrapper for [libmaxminddb](https://github.com/maxmind/libmaxminddb) which allows you to lookup Geo data by IP address.

-This product uses [GeoLite2 data](http://dev.maxmind.com/geoip/geoip2/geolite2/) created by ZeoLite2, available from [http://www.maxmind.com](http://www.maxmind.com).
+This product uses [GeoLite2 Data](http://dev.maxmind.com/geoip/geoip2/geolite2/), but that database is not bundled due to its license.
+You should download the binary version of GeoLite2 Data from the MaxMind website.

-(Currently supports only SPM)
+NOTE: This product currently supports only Swift Package Manager

 ## Swift Package Manager